MerginMaps/docs/src/misc/write-docs/index.md

 ![](./footer-docs.png)

-If you click on the link, you will get the the markdown source of the page that you can edit.
+If you click on the link, you will get the markdown source of the page that you can edit.
 If you are not in the Mergin Maps core documentation team, you would also need to work on [fork](#when-fork-is-needed) to be able to proceed.

 ### Why the Markdown Has Different Content as the Public Docs